Rakshithac183/CloudLabs-SEED/Software Security/Environment Variables and Attacks/Environment-Variables-and-Attacks.md

 }
 ```

-Please compile the above program, change its owner toroot, and make it a `Set-UID` program.
+Please compile the above program, change its owner to root, and make it a `Set-UID` program.
 Can you get this `Set-UID` program to run your own malicious code, instead of `/bin/ls` ?
 If you can, is your malicious code running with the root privilege?
 Describe and explain your observations.

-**Note**: The `system(cmd)` function executes the `/bin/sh` program first, and then asks this shell program to run thecmdcommand.
+> **Note**: The `system(cmd)` function executes the `/bin/sh` program first, and then asks this shell program to run the cmd command.
 In Ubuntu 20.04 (and several versions before), `/bin/sh` is actually a symbolic link pointing to `/bin/dash`.
 This shell program has a countermeasure that prevents itself from being executed in a `Set-UID` process.
 Basically, if dash detects that it is executed in a `Set-UID` process, it immediately changes the effective user ID to the process’s real user ID, essentially dropping the privilege.

 Since our victim program is a `Set-UID` program, the countermeasure in `/bin/dash` can prevent our attack.
 To see how our attack works without such a countermeasure, we will link `/bin/sh` to another shell that does not have such a countermeasure.
 We have installed a shell program calledzshin our Ubuntu 20.04 VM.
 We use the following commands to link `/bin/shto/bin/zsh:`